megascatterbomb/TF2Status/README.md

 - `supportsDirectConnect`: Set to `true` to enable the instant connect links.
 Set to `false` to disable them.
 - `urlPath`: The alias for the server that will be used for instant connect links.
 Instant connect links follow the format `{baseURL}/tf2/{urlPath}`.
 Please note if you specify a server path that conflicts with a FastDL path, the server path will take priority, so don't use `maps`, `materials`, `custom` etc as server prefixes.
 - `connectString` (optional): if provided, the console command that users can copy to manually connect will be replaced with this string, so if your connectString is `tf2example.com` then the bot will display `connect tf2example.com`.
 Steam Networked servers ignore this value.
-- `channelID`: The discord channel id that the bot posts messages in.
+- `channelID`: The discord channel id that the bot posts the status embed in.
 If the latest available message is from the same bot, it will edit that message (or delete and replace if pinging).
 Otherwise it will post a new message.
 This should always be input as a string.
+- `alertChannelID`: The discord channel id that the bot posts downtime/instability notifications in.
+Unlike `channelID`, you can reuse the same `alertChannelID` for multiple servers, however you should never use a channel as both `channelID` and `alertChannelID`.
 - `pings`: A JSON array defining which roles the bot should ping and what player count those pings should trigger at.

 The ping objects have this structure: